 Ultraviolet (UV) exposure and sunburns are major contributors to skin cancer.
 Melanoma and non-melanoma skin cancers account for more diagnoses than lung, breast, and prostate cancer combined.

-There are many things that you can do protect your child’s skin, and your own during summer:
+There are many things that you can do protect your skin during summer:

-- have your child wear broad-brimmed hats or use sun umbrellas, and try to stay in the shade to avoid direct sun, especially in the middle of the day
+- Wear broad-brimmed hats or use sun umbrellas, and try to stay in the shade to avoid direct sun, especially in the middle of the day

-- dress your child in light, loose-fitting long-sleeved shirts or long pants to protect their skin
+- Dress in light, loose-fitting long-sleeved shirts or long pants to protect their skin

 Skin cancer facts

+Exposure to UV radiation is the biggest risk factor for developing skin cancer.
+In 2022, 9000 Canadians are diagnosed with melanoma skin cancer each year and it kills over 1,000 Canadians every year.
 Exposure to UV radiation is the biggest risk factor for the development of skin cancer.
-Over 7000 Canadians are diagnosed with melanoma skin cancer each year and it kills just over 1,000 Canadians every year.
-Exposure to UltraViolet (UV) radiation is the biggest risk factor for the development of skin cancer.
-UVA (the rays that cause aging) also cause cancer, not just UVB (the rays that cause sunburns).
+UVA (the rays that cause aging) also causes cancer, not just UVB (the rays that cause sunburns).
 Some people worry about not getting enough vitamin D if they wear sunscreen or avoid the sun, but dermatologists say that Ontarians should gain vitamin D through food (like salmon, eggs, milk, or orange juice) or taking supplements — not from exposure to UV rays.

 Kids and the sun

-These six key recommendations focus on keeping children safe when they’re playing in or around water:
+Here are recommendations to keep children safe when they’re playing in or around water:

-- Pool owners install four-sided pool fences to keep toddlers safe from the danger of falling in.
+- Pool owners should install four-sided pool fences to keep toddlers safe from the danger of falling in

-- Children playing near the water be supervised by an adult at all times.
+- Children playing near the water should always be supervised by an adult

-- Children under five and older children who are not strong swimmers wear an approved life jacket whenever they are near the water.
+- Children younger than five and children who are not strong swimmers should wear an approved life jacket whenever they are near the water

-- All children wear an approved life jacket when in a boat, canoe or other water craft.
+- All children should wear an approved life jacket when in a boat, canoe or other water craft

-- Learning to swim and survival skills swimming lessons are an essential part of drowning prevention and should be made mandatory for all children in Ontario.
+- Learning to swim and survival skills swimming lessons should be made mandatory for all children in Ontario